ojoaoneiva/vfxFinancial/README.md

 - [x]  <strong>Search for dates:</strong> Users could input a date in a search bar to request specific dates.
 - [x]  <strong>Image to svg:</strong> Flag images could be changed to SVG files for a more pixel-perfect effect, similar to the swap button icon.
 - [x]  <strong>Pagination:</strong> The list of historical prices could have pagination to limit the number of items shown on each page.
 - [x]  <strong>Dependencies:</strong> To install the dependencies the legacy-peer-deps must be used.
-This wroks a temporary solution, but it's better to update the testing dependencies to ensure compatibility and long-term stability.
+This works as a temporary solution, but it's better to update the testing dependencies to ensure compatibility and long-term stability.

 ## How to run the front-end project: